-audio.play(source, wait=True, pin=pin0, return_pin=None)

-Play the source to completion.
+audio.play (source, wait=True, pin=pin0, return_pin=None) Play the source to completion.

+Parameters
-source is an iterable, each element of which must be an AudioFrame.

-If wait is True, this function will block until the source is exhausted.

-pin specifies which pin the speaker is connected to.

-return_pin specifies a differential pin to connect to the speaker instead of ground.
+- source An iterable sound source, each element of which must be an AudioFrame. - wait If wait is True, this function will block until the source is exhausted. - pin Specifies which pin the speaker is connected to. - return_pin Specifies a differential pin to connect to the speaker instead of ground.